-Forgive my art house cinema snobbery (I worked at a slick cinema while studying), at first, I included only my fav slick lesbian movies.
-Then I became aware of the Hays Code (set of film industry guidelines for the self-censorship between 1934 to 1968 which claused "Any inference of sex perversion") and was then intrigued
+Forgive my art house cinema snobbery (I worked at a slick art-house cinema while studying), at first, for my compilation of old to recent lesbian movies to put on your watch list, I included only my fav slick lesbian movies.
+THEN, I became aware of the Hays Code (a set of American film industry guidelines for self-censorship, between 1934 to 1968, which claused "Any inference of sex perversion") and realised... why lesbian characters (who I could not empathise with) had been troped in old movies.
+Though this is not a definitive list of lesbian movies, I have included the good, the bad and the ugly (e.g. CRINGEVILLE CITY The Kids Are All Right!).

-What pricked up my ears:
+What pricked up my ears while compiling this lesbian movie list:

 The Hays Code